This article was originally posted October 5, 2017 by Mark Johnson, LOYALTY360

 Technology is allowing Current to leverage both hardware and software solutions to gather data relating to climate, occupancy, motion and sound - and transform the value proposition from product to solutions services.
 Cloud computing capabilities combine data points and analytics to deliver insights that can reveal opportunities that customers simply didn't known before.

 Our solutions show our customers things about their environment that they might not have been aware of.
 We help building owners look across their portfolio and optimize the energy efficiency of their HVAC and lighting systems and drive savings, while also helping reveal actual space utilization based on employee or customer traffic; Stewart explained.
 "Now instead of conversations that center primarily on the value of energy savings driven by LED retrofits, which is a significant savings ... we're also discussing a customer's business goals and how we can help drive business growth thru productivity solutions and deliver smart buildings and smart cities."

 Current by GE today serves customers from retail to commercial office to industrial manufacturing and logistics centers/warehouses.
 The "art of the possible" includes capabilities that extend to improving shipping times as well as the overall shopping experience for the end customer.
 'That's the journey we're on," Stewart says, "and it's a journey we believe in.
 Lighting is ubiquitous so it's a natural starting point to digitize buildings.
 The building loT revolution is gaining momentum ... and fast."

 Perhaps someday we'll be looking back to the time when lights were only for making a room brighter.
 It seems that day will be here sooner than we think.

 Interested in learning more about JPMorgan Chase's investment in intelligent environments?
-Join us for an information-rich webinar to explore the possibilities for your business.
+Watch our information-rich webinar to explore the possibilities for your business.